FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 not interfere with the hazardous chemicals and put any danger to us landowners / animals /

-anyone working on the grounds of canal etc.---
+anyone working on the grounds of canal etc.
+---
 9

 **You have not specified which new licence you are referring to in your question.
 To clarify,**